enthraler/enthraler/Working Plan.md

-Enthral: capture the fascinated attention of.
+Enthraler: capture the fascinated attention of.

+Enthraler: an interactive component you add to your page that enthrals your audience.

 ---